HariSekhon/Knowledge-Base/intellij.md

 In that case stick to full IntelliJ with plugins (see [Plugins](#plugins) section further down).

-Plugins supported in PyCharm are usually also compatible with Intellij IDEA too as they're based on the same IDE framework by IntelliJ.
+Plugins supported in PyCharm are usually also compatible with IntelliJ IDEA too as they're based on the same IDE framework by IntelliJ.

 ## Install